Skip to Main Content

 Course Overview

-Nestled in the heart of South America, Paraguay is home to habitats including the critically endangered Upper Paraná Atlantic Forest, the mysterious Ñeembucú Wetland Complex, the challenging Gran Chaco, and other rare and secluded ecosystems that have received little study and deserve far more attention.
-Some of Paraguay’s spectacular fauna include the charismatic and intelligent hooded capuchin monkey, endemic Pilar tuco-tuco, the black and gold howler monkey, and more than 720 species of birds.
+Nestled in the heart of South America, Paraguay is home to unique habitats, including the critically endangered Upper Paraná Atlantic Forest and other rare ecosystems that have received little study and deserve far more attention.
+Some of Paraguay’s spectacular fauna include the hooded capuchin monkey, the endemic Pilar tuco-tuco, the black and gold howler monkey, and more than 720 species of birds.

-Environmental awareness is on the rise in Paraguay but contends with increasingly strong pressure from industrial agriculture – Paraguay is the fourth largest exporter of soy beans globally - and cattle ranching.
-The presence of conservation organizations in Paraguay is quite limited, and there is a critical need to better understand and to build on the traditionally close relationship between local people and the land on which they depend.
+Environmental awareness is on the rise in Paraguay but contends with increasingly strong pressure from industrial agriculture – Paraguay is the fourth largest exporter of soybeans globally - and cattle ranching.
+The presence of conservation organizations in Paraguay is quite limited and there is a critical need to understand better how eco-leadership can support the relationships between local people, local lands, and local species that depend on these important places.

-Students in this course will have the unique opportunity to co-develop an Eco-Leadership program for Paraguay, working in partnership with Fundación Para La Tierra (PLT), a nonprofit conservation organization devoted to conserving Paraguay’s natural habitats through scientific research, environmental education, and community engagement.
+To offer this course, Dragonfly partners with Para La Tierra (PLT), a nonprofit conservation organization devoted to conserving Paraguay’s natural habitats through scientific research, environmental education, and community engagement in indigenous, rural, and urban communities.
 PLT was founded in 2010 by Karina Atkinson, a GFP graduate and Dragonfly Global Conservation Fellow alumna.
 The entire PLT team is deeply committed to supporting the next generation of conservation and education leaders.
-Students will participate in PLT’s environmental education programs with Paraguayan youth from indigenous, rural and urban communities.
-Students will gain the diverse skills required for effective eco-leadership including 1) methods for assessing wildlife populations, 2) developing public exhibits, participatory media, and community events celebrating local biota.
-3) evaluation of both educational and ecological outcomes, 4) supporting the ingenuity of local teams to foster local knowledge creation and informed environmental action.
+Students in this course will look at eco-leadership broadly and in many relevant contexts to understand the skills we need to approach conservation in Paraguay and their own communities.
+We will focus on gaining the diverse skills required for effective eco-leadership, including 1) assessing wildlife populations, 2) developing public exhibits, engaging in participatory media, and community events celebrating local biota, 3) evaluating of both educational and ecological outcomes, and 4) supporting the ingenuity of local teams to foster local knowledge creation and informed environmental action.

 Course Details